Best Paper Award

 of the harmful substances causing the disease.

-We tested this treatment in mice, and the results were promising: brain inflammation decreased,
+We tested this treatment in vivo, and the results were promising: brain inflammation decreased,

 and the harmful protein buildup was reduced.
 We also tested the therapy in human brain cells